 Professor Margot Weiss has taught at Wesleyan University in the departments of American Studies and Anthropology, with an affiliation in Feminist, Gender, and Sexuality Studies, since 2008.
 She established Wesleyan’s Clusters in Disability Studies and Queer Studies, and she teaches courses in queer theory, the anthropology of sexuality and gender, ethnographic methods, and social theory.

 Regularly offered courses:

 Queer Activism and Radical Scholarship (AMST 286).
 This course is an exploration of queer radical intellectual work in and outside of the academy, and the politics of the contemporary university.
-It has a substantial research component.
+It has a substantial research component. syllabus.

 Graduate Liberal Studies